berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

     •   The two operands are vectors of the same size.
 In this case, the operation is done component-wise resulting in the same size vector.
     •   The operator is add (+), subtract (-), or divide (/), and the operands are matrices with the same number of rows and the same number of columns.
-In this case, the operation is done component- wise resulting in the same size matrix.
+In this case, the operation is done component-wise resulting in the same size matrix.
     •   The operator is multiply (*), where both operands are matrices or one operand is a vector and the other a matrix.
 A right vector operand is treated as a column vector and a left vector operand as a row vector.
 In all these cases, it is required that the number of columns of the left operand is equal